Saturday Night Glee-ver: Production

 "Saturday Night Glee-ver" is the fourth episode in the third season to be directed by co-executive producer Bradley Buecker, and the second to be written by Matthew Hodgson.
 Shooting for the episode began on February 16, 2012, while the previous episode, "Big Brother", was still being filmed, and ended on March 7, 2012.

 At one point the episode uses brief scenes from season one episodes "Dream On" and "Mattress" and the season two episode "Duets".

 On January 15, 2012, two days before the first Glee winter episode was aired, it was announced that there would be an episode airing in April that featured the Saturday Night Fever soundtrack.
 Show co-creator Ryan Murphy said, "We've never done disco on the show, but I'm interested in the genius of the Bee Gees".
 This would be the second tribute episode in the third season, despite Murphy and co-creator Brad Falchuk previously stating that the season would only have a single tribute episode in the third season, and that episode had already been announced as "Michael", the second winter episode, which was being aired later in January.
 The night the episode aired, co-executive producer Ali Adler revealed in a tweet that the original illuminated dance floor featured in Saturday Night Fever was being reused for scenes in that night's episode.

 Jonathan Groff returns for his third season as a recurring special guest star in the role of Jesse St. James.
 Ryan Murphy had previously announced that Jesse would be returning near the end of the third season as the new coach of rival glee club Vocal Adrenaline, the group he had been the star of in the first season when they defeated New Directions in competition.
-The Glee Project runner-up Alex Newell, who won a two-episode recurring role on Glee, makes his first appearance in the role of Wade Adams, Vocal Adrenaline's lead singer.
+The Glee Project runner-up Alex Newell, who won a two-episode recurring role on Glee, makes their first appearance in the role of Wade Adams, Vocal Adrenaline's lead singer.

 In addition to Groff and Newell, recurring guest stars appearing in the episode include glee club members Sam Evans (Overstreet) and Joe Hart (Samuel Larsen) and cheerleader Becky Jackson (Lauren Potter).

 Eight songs from the episode, all originally from Saturday Night Fever, have been released as singles available for digital download.
 These songs include five by the Bee Gees: "Night Fever", "Stayin' Alive", "You Should Be Dancing", "More Than a Woman" and "How Deep Is Your Love".
 The other three are "Disco Inferno" by The Trammps, Yvonne Elliman's "If I Can't Have You" and KC and the Sunshine Band's "Boogie Shoes".
 None of the songs charted on the Billboard Hot 100 or the Billboard Canadian Hot 100.